qzdl/Samplify/README.md

 The resulting vectors for a given day is shown below:
 ![DataVectors](https://github.com/cpease00/etf_forecasting/blob/master/vectors.jpg "5 days of data")
-Where the CLF_Target corresponds to whether the price has gone up or remained constant(1) or gone down(0)
+Where the Clf_Target column represents to whether the price has gone up/remained constant(1) or gone down(0)

 ## Forecasting Methodology
 ### Classification